 Cranes have different specifications, capacities and functionalities.
 Understanding what your project requires from a crane will help you select equipment that can best meet your projects demands and will quickly narrow down your options.

-To fully understand the capabilities of the crane you are interested in renting or purchasing it’s always best to contact your local Maxim crane specialist for assistance.
+To fully understand the capabilities of the crane you are interested in renting or purchasing it’s always best to contact your local Maxim crane team for assistance.

-There is no charge for this service and they can help you size the crane that’s best suited for your application.
-Your Maxim rep will help you review various Load charts to understand the cranes capabilities, structural strengths and dimensions.
+There is no charge for this service and they can help you size the crane best suited for your application.
+Your Maxim representative will help you review various Load charts to understand the cranes capabilities, structural strengths and dimensions.

-The Manufactures charts will give you the exact specifications and dimensions of the machine.
-These graphs will allow you to calculate your maximum lift within any given radius.
+The manufacture’s charts will give you the exact specifications and dimensions of the machine.
+These graphs will allow you to calculate your maximum lift within any given radius allowing you to understand where the crane can be set up and most efficient for your project.

 2. How will equipment be transported

-The question of how the equipment will be transported could be initially overlooked, however, it is a critical consideration.
+The question of how the equipment will be transported could be initially overlooked, however, it is a critical consideration and expense.

-The permit routing may take the crane in what would seem like a indirect route.
-This is done in order to avoid a low capacity or low clearance bridge or a roadway that is not sufficient for large loads or trailers to avoid accidents or other traffic issues such as road construction.
+The permit routing may take the crane in what would seem like an indirect route.
+This is done in order to avoid roads with a low clearance bridge or a roadway with weight restrictions making it illegal for large loads or trailers to use.

 3. The conditions of the construction site

-The condition and terrain of the construction site also have a bearing on the type of crane you should be going after.
+The condition and terrain of the construction site also have a bearing on the type of crane you should rent.

 Understanding weather conditions, spatial constraints and the ground conditions of your site, will give you great insight into which equipment will help you meet your objectives with efficiency.